What you need to do

 - Married couples and civil partners are allowed to pass on their assets tax-free to each other and the surviving partner can, in addition, use any of their partner's unused nil-rate allowance

 - On top of the existing personal inheritance tax threshold of £325,000 there is a 'main residence nil-rate band'.
 The new inheritance allowance will eventually mean that a married couple or civil partnership will be able to pass on a total estate worth £1 million free of inheritance tax, including their home.
-The main residence nil-rate band is currently set at £125,000 for the 2018/19 tax year, but it will increase by £25,000 a year until it hits £175,000 in 2020.
+The main residence nil-rate band is currently set at £150,000 for the 2019/20 tax year and will increase by £25,000 to £175,000 in 2020.
 So that means an individual will be able to pass on £500,000 (including property) without paying inheritance tax.
 The catch is that the £175,000 allowance can only be applied to your main residence that is passed on to children or grandchildren

 Who has to pay inheritance tax?

 - On death, the deceased’s total assets (and gifts made in the last 7 years) are calculated and the amount over the relevant IHT thresholds, relevant at the time of death, will be taxed at the rate applicable at the time of death (currently 40%).

 - Any inheritance tax due will normally be paid from the deceased’s estate

 - Any inheritance tax due on gifts made in the seven years prior to death must be paid by the recipients of the gift

 - If there is a will then the administrator of the estate will arrange for IHT to be paid